 What about the Reddit API?

 Reddit has its own API designed to let developers interact in lots of useful ways with the Reddit site.
 It’s a great resource and every dev interested in scraping Reddit should be familiar with what it offers.
-So why should you use Apify to scrape Reddit rather than use the Reddit API?
+So why should you use a Reddit web scraper rather than use the Reddit API?

 Here are just some reasons you might not want to use the official API:

 - Reddit requires you to be authenticated to scrape the Reddit website with their API.
 Apify doesn't require you to even have a Reddit account.

 - The use of Reddit's API for commercial use requires special authorization.
 Apify doesn't enforce any restrictions on whether you are scraping Reddit for commercial or personal use.

 - Reddit requires developers to register in order to get a token and use the official API.
 While we can't say whether Reddit ever refuses to give someone a token, they might if they don't like what you're doing with the scraped data.
 Apify is not interested in what you scrape and the data you collect from Reddit is yours to download and use however you like.